 Can It Be Used As A Personal Medical Alert System?
 Maybe, If You Have an iPhone

-With all of these features, you might be wondering if an Apple Watch or other smartwatch is a good alternative to a personal medical alert system.
-This determination depends on the wearer’s level of tech savviness, desired features and functions in a wearable product, as well as other considerations.
+With all of these features, you might be wondering if the Apple Watch (or another smartwatch) makes a good alternative to a personal medical alert system.
+This determination depends on the wearer’s level of tech savviness, desired features and functions, as well as other considerations.

 For many, the Apple Watch’s biggest deal breaker is that it requires an iPhone.
 You need to pair the watch with an iPhone in order for it to work properly.
 Even though the latest software updates will make it easier to use the watch without your phone nearby, the iPhone is still a requirement.